TrafeX/DLink-Ptz-Tool/README.md

 ========================

-PHP app to control the D-Link DCS-5222L from every browser without ithe need of Java or Active-X.
+PHP app to control the D-Link DCS-5222L from every browser without the need of Java or Active-X.

 Work in progres..

 Usage
 =====